bohdan-gavrilyk/myBike/README.md

 - Tablet 640px
 - Mobile (> 320px)

 This is a landing page built using HTML, SCSS, and BEM methodology.
 It is a single page website with a responsive design that adapts to different screen sizes.
-The landing page includes a header with a navigation menu, a hero section with a call to action, a features section, a call to action section, and a footer.
+The landing page includes a header with a navigation menu, a product section with a call to action, a features section, a call to action section, and a footer.

 Installation
 To install this project, simply clone the repository or download the ZIP file.
 Once downloaded, open the project in your code editor and you're ready to go.